(for my mother’s sister)

 pulled into our bodies

-by the weight of my mother’s death,
+by the weight of my mother’s death.

-and the images of our common origin
+the images of common origin

-from the womb of your mother
+in the womb of your mother

-where this all began with those tiny seeds,
+where all this began

 the only gifts grandfather gave

-in his short and painful life;
+in his short and painful life.

-become a thorn, each to the other,
+became a thorn, you and I to each other,

 suffering, cursing, laughing, cajoling